FrancisAungThu/DataAnalysisProjects/GrocerySalesAnalysis/readme.md

 ### 5.2 Strengthen Retention for High‑Value Customer Segments
 High‑value customers drive a disproportionate share of revenue and require proactive retention.

-**Actions**
-- Build personalised retention journeys for the top three customer segments.
-- Trigger alerts when high‑value customers reach **30+ days of inactivity**.
-- Deploy targeted win‑back campaigns within the **31–60 day** window.

-**Expected Impact**
-- Lower churn among the most profitable customers.
-- Higher repeat purchase frequency.
-- Improved customer lifetime value.
-- Direct contribution to the goal of **reducing churn by 5% within 12 months**.
 ---
 ### 5.3 Churn Reduction Action Plan

 #### 1. Strengthen Early‑Stage Retention (First 30 Days)
 Customers who do not return within the first month represent the largest source of churn.

-**Actions**
-- Create a structured **New Customer Pathway** with touchpoints at Day 7, Day 14, and Day 28.
-- Offer a small incentive (e.g., free delivery or 5% off) to encourage the second purchase.

-**Expected Impact**
-Higher Month‑1 retention, reducing the number of customers entering the churn pipeline.

 #### 2. Target High‑Value “Churn At‑Risk” Customers (Recency 31–60 Days)
 These customers are still recoverable with timely intervention.

-**Actions**
-- Trigger automated alerts when a high‑value customer reaches **31 days of inactivity**.
-- Send a personalised re‑engagement offer (e.g., discount on their favourite category).
-- Use SMS or WhatsApp for higher visibility and faster response.
-- Add a “We Miss You” Message with a clear call-to-action

-**Expected Impact**
-Prevents profitable customers from slipping into long‑term inactivity.

 #### 3. Win Back Recently Lapsed Customers (Recency > 60 Days)
 This group is the most responsive to reactivation efforts and offers quick retention gains.

-**Actions**
-- Launch a structured Win‑Back Campaign featuring:
-  - personalised product bundles
-  - limited‑time offers
-  - reminders based on browsing or purchase history
-- Use A/B testing to identify the most effective incentive.
-- Highlight new arrivals or best‑selling items to spark interest.

-**Expected Impact**
-Immediate uplift in retention and a measurable reduction in churn.

 ---